Charleston Prenuptial Agreement Lawyer

 While it may not be romantic, prenuptial agreements are a wise idea for any couples who bring personal or business property into the union.
 Although you may never anticipate getting divorced, a prenuptial agreement protects your assets and your future against that possibility.
 Finances are one of the main factors leading to divorce and the existence of a prenuptial agreement can clear up many of these issues before the marriage even starts.

-In the event you get divorced, real estate, bank accounts, and other types of assets can be covered by a prenup.
+To protect your financial assets: In the event you get divorced, real estate, bank accounts, and other types of assets can be covered by a prenup.
 Liability can also be established for existing debt.

-In most states, spousal rights can supersede a will.
+To support your estate plan: In South Carolina, spousal rights can supersede a will.
 In a prenuptial agreement, the right to inherit a set percentage of your property can be waived, thus giving more authority to the instructions in your will.

-Related to your estate plan, a prenuptial agreement can help you protect the inheritance of children from a previous marriage.
+To protect your children: Related to your estate plan, a prenuptial agreement can help you protect the inheritance of children from a previous marriage.

 These issues include anything related to: